Kotlin/dataframe/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/org.jetbrains.kotlinx/dataframe?color=blue&label=Maven%20Central)](https://search.maven.org/artifact/org.jetbrains.kotlinx/dataframe)
 [![GitHub License](https://img.shields.io/badge/license-Apache%20License%202.0-blue.svg?style=flat)](http://www.apache.org/licenses/LICENSE-2.0)

-Kotlin Dataframe aims to reconcile Kotlin static typing with the dynamic nature of data by utilizing both the full power of Kotlin language and opportunities provided by intermittent code execution in Jupyter notebooks and REPL.
+Kotlin Dataframe aims to reconcile Kotlin's static typing with the dynamic nature of data by utilizing both the full power of the Kotlin language and the opportunities provided by intermittent code execution in Jupyter notebooks and REPL.

 * **Hierarchical** — represents hierarchical data structures, such as JSON or a tree of JVM objects.
 * **Functional** — data processing pipeline is organized in a chain of `DataFrame` transformation operations.
 Every operation returns a new instance of `DataFrame` reusing underlying storage wherever it's possible.